Fellowship and Scholarship Descriptions

 Election to the Rhodes Scholarship is normally for two or three years, depending upon the degree program pursued by the Scholar.
 A Scholarship, including required University and college fees and a stipend for living expenses, may be renewed, at the complete discretion of the Rhodes Trustees, for a third year for those pursuing a doctoral degree and whose progress is deemed satisfactory.
 All educational costs, such as matriculation, tuition, laboratory and certain other fees, are paid on the Scholar’s behalf by the Rhodes Trustees.
 Each Scholar receives in addition a maintenance allowance adequate to meet necessary expenses for term-time and vacations.
 The Rhodes Trustees cover the necessary costs of travel to and from Oxford.

 The campus deadline is Sept.
-1, 2018.
-Institutional endorsement is required.
-National deadline is Oct.
-3, 2018.
+1. Institutional endorsement is required.
+National deadline is the first Wednesday of October.
 Contact Dr. Darra Mulderry, Director of National and International Fellowships, at email@example.com for more information.

 Rotary Club Scholarships